happymacer/rotary-switch-encoder/README.md

 It will work on most other rotary switch modules, and with pull up resistors, on all rotary switches.

-The included image is extracted from the Bourne's PEC11H series and is a trypical connection.
+The included image is extracted from the Bourne's PEC11H series and is a typical connection.
 The PEC11H has a speed limit of 60RPM - and thats pretty slow!